 December 17, 1965 – Veterans Memorial Coliseum.
 Phoenix, Az.
 Spiders open for The Byrds.
 The Spiders would also open for the Byrds at the VIP and at a show in Tucson at the Sunst Bowlerama.
 Jack Curtis probably played a part in getting these gigs.
 The Byrds were at the peak of their popularity in late 1965, debuting the 3rd album ‘Turn, Turn, Turn’ in December.

 Glen gets a new amp at Arizoan Music Center.
 Christmas Gift?

 1965 – Other shows…..at The Red Dog Au Go Go in Scottsdale and the Merriweather Estate in Paradise Valley, AZ

 Merriweather Estate. ( Rancho Joaquina House) below

 The Red Dog (below) outside and inside in the mid-60s.
 [Inside photo courtesy of William Bird.]

-The Red Dog (located on Scottsdale Road) closed in 1975.
+Note: The Red Dog Saloon (located on Scottsdale Road) closed in 1975.
 It still stands but has gone through many changes in structure and ownership.
 The Merriweather House is still standing…although much of its surrounding land has been turned into subdivisions.

 Jan 15, 1966 – Phoenix Star Theatre, Phoenix, AZ – Band appeared in Jan Murray’s road show of Bye Bye Birdie.
 Spiders provided music, and played the Birdie Band, having rehearsed for three weeks before the show.
-Phoenix Star Theater, 1964 (now called the ‘Celebrity Theater’) is located at 440 N 32nd St. in Phoenix.
+Phoenix Star Theater, (now called the ‘Celebrity Theater’) is located at 440 N 32nd St. in Phoenix.
 (The Celebrity Theater saw Alice, Neal, Michael and Dennis reunite for a benefit show in Dec of 2019)